square/sharkey/README.md

 An example config with GitHub SSH CA Support enabled can be found in `test/git_server_config.yaml`.
 A GitHub App with read/write access to `Organization:members` is required.

-Sharkey uses a cronjob that runs every 5 minutes to query Github for a mapping of SAML identities to Github usernames.
+Sharkey uses a cronjob that runs every 5 minutes to query GitHub for a mapping of SAML identities to GitHub usernames.
 This mapping is stored in a DB table, `github`.
-When issuing a certificate, Sharkey fetches from the stored mapping to retrieve the corresponding Github username and attaches it to the certificate as an extension.
+When issuing a certificate, Sharkey fetches from the stored mapping to retrieve the corresponding GitHub username and attaches it to the certificate as an extension.

 An example cert is shown below:
 ```